MattLongCL/primecoin/doc/build-unix.md

 Optional:

-	sudo apt-get install libminiupnpc-dev (see USE_UPNP compile flag)
+	sudo apt-get install libminiupnpc-dev (see --with-miniupnpc and --enable-upnp-default)

 Dependency Build Instructions: Gentoo
 -------------------------------------

-Note: If you just want to install bitcoind on Gentoo, you can add the Bitcoin overlay and use your package manager:

-	layman -a bitcoin && emerge bitcoind
+Note: Currently, there is no peercoin ebuild available in overlay

-	emerge -av1 --noreplace boost glib openssl sys-libs/db:4.8
+	emerge -av1 --noreplace dev-libs/boost dev-libs/glib dev-libs/openssl sys-libs/db:4.8

+Note: If you like to have UPnP support, you need to install net-libs/miniupnpc.

 Take the following steps to build (no UPnP support):

-	cd ${BITCOIN_DIR}/src
+	cd ${PEERCOIN_DIR}
-	make -f makefile.unix USE_UPNP= USE_IPV6=1 BDB_INCLUDE_PATH='/usr/include/db4.8'
+	./autogen.sh
+	./configure --without-miniupnpc CXXFLAGS="-i/usr/include/db4.8"
-	strip bitcoind
+	strip src/peercoind

 Notes
 -----
-The release is built with GCC and then "strip bitcoind" to strip the debug symbols, which reduces the executable size by about 90%.
+The release is built with GCC and then "strip peercoind" to strip the debug symbols, which reduces the executable size by about 90%.